 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

 Capsule endoscope.
-Professor Paul Swain holding a capsule endoscope.
-Once swallowed, the camera in this pill provides video images of the stomach and intestines, allowing disorders such as ulcers to be found.
+Professor Paul Swain about to swallow a capsule endoscope.
+The camera in this pill provides video images of the stomach and intestines, allowing disorders such as ulcers to be found.
 An endoscope is a device for viewing the inside of the body.
 The capsule, measuring just 11 by 30 millimetres, has a light source and a radio transmitter.
-The pill causes no sensation after it has been swallowed, and the patient can carry on life as normal.
-Over a day, the pill moves through the digestive system, sending images to a receiver worn by the patient.
-The images are then download- ed for analysis.
-Swain and his colleagues develop- ed the camera at the Royal London Hospital, UK.
+Once swallowed, the pill causes no sensation, and the patient can carry on life as normal.
+The pill moves through the digestive system in a day, sending images to a receiver worn by the patient.
+The images are then downloaded for analysis.
+Swain and his colleagues developed the camera at the Royal London Hospital, England.

 Model release not available.
 Property release not required.